mdmayfield/Linux-XPS-15/Ubuntu MATE 18.04 Installation Notes.md

 - Space bar preview (Gloobus, Sushi... but would be nicer with arrows)
 - File content index search
 - Clean up fonts list; disable or remove fonts from other locales (why on Earth are there 50 duplicates of Noto for various places?
 Wasn't Unicode supposed to solve this?)
+- Consider using Compiz Scale (all windows) instead of Static Application Switcher